Discover Uzbekistan : Architecture (and design)

 But the finest Timurid masterpieces are to be found in Samarkand, under the great Timur and his grandson Ulugh Beg, also a great builder.
 Discover the great Bibi Khanum mosque, the Gur-i Mir burial complex, or the Shah-i Zinda complex - one of the most beautiful necropolises in Central Asia, with its gold and turquoise decorations.

 In the 16th and 17th centuries, it was the Chaybanids and then the Djanids who left their mark on the Khanates of Khiva and Bukhara.
-Among their finest achievements, the Chir-Dor medersa (literally the lion's gate) and its portal adorned with roaring felines, or the Tilia Kari medersa, its courtyard transformed into a garden and its gold decoration.
+Their finest achievements include the Chir-Dor medersa (literally the lion's gate), with its portal decorated with roaring felines, and the Tilia Kari medersa, with its courtyard transformed into a garden and decorated in gold.
 Take a close look at the trompe-l'œil of its ceiling, whose tapered motifs in gold leaf give the impression of a dome... when in fact the ceiling is perfectly flat!

-Most cities also have an inner city, often fortified, like Bukhara's ark, which took its present form under the Djanids.
+Most cities also have an inner city, often fortified, like the ark of Bukhara, which took its present form under the Djanids.
 Finally, in Khiva, don't miss the achievements of the khan-builder Alla Kouli, of the Uzbek Koungrates dynasty.
 In the 19th century, he endowed the fortified inner city (Itchan-Kala) with the superb Tach Khaouli palace (which shines with the beauty of its decor combining blue ceramics with jade green), a medersa, a caravanserai and the Saïtbaï mosque (the city's summer mosque), and surrounded Dichan Kala (the new city) with 6 km of walls.

 Russian influences